SynBioDex/SBOL-utilities/README.md

 ### Expand the combinatorial derivations in an SBOL file

 The `sbol-expand-derivations` utility searches through an SBOL file for CombinatorialDerivation objects and expands them to create a library of all of the specific constructs.

+### Calculate sequences of DNA components in an SBOL file

+The `sbol-calculate-sequences` utility attempts to calculate the sequence of any DNA Component that can be fully specified from the sequences of its sub-components.